The East Village is a neighbourhood village in New York City in Downtown Manhattan Eastside.

-Those in between the tenements are built to serve low residents of the surrounding buildings.
+Those between the tenements are built to serve low residents of the surrounding buildings.

-The two central tenements are: first at 242 east 7th street is the congregation Beth Hamed rash hagedol Anshe Ungarn this is a landmark in the New York City that was converted into the residences in 1985.
+The two central tenements are: first at 242 east 7th street is the congregation Beth Hamed rash Hagedon Anshe Ungarn; this landmark in New York City was converted into residences in 1985.

-The second is at 415 East 6th Street is the Mezritch Synagogue; this is the building saved from the demolition in 2008 and landmarked in 2012.
+The second is at 415 East 6th Street, the Mezritch Synagogue; this building was saved from demolition in 2008 and was landmarked in 2012.

-This is also the only tenement synagogue that is still operating in the East Village.
-All the rest of the buildings are converted into the residents to provide some income for the tiny congregation.
+This is also the only tenement synagogue still operating in the East Village.
+The rest of the buildings are converted for the residents to provide income for the tiny congregation.

-Some of the other tenements synagogues were found across Tompkins square at 317 east 8th street and just down the block at 431 east 6th street.
+Some other tenement synagogues were found across Tompkins square at 317 east 8th street and just down the block at 431 east 6th street.

-Now both are converted into residence.
+Now both are converted into residences.
+Six hundred thirty-eight east 6th street functions as the sixth street community center.
 Also, 636 East 6th street functions as a Pentecostal church.
-638 east 6th street functions as the sixth street community center.

 7. Drag’s Origin

-Drag is famous throughout the world and New York and is also great entertainment, illusion, mysticism, and humor.
+Drag is famous worldwide and in New York and is also great entertainment, illusion, mysticism, and humour.

-In 1979 when the Pyramid Club at 101 Avenue A, opened it took drag new in-your-face defiance, as traditional gender-bending merged with the performance art outrage and downtown punk attitude on the small stage of the seminal east village performance venue.
+In 1979 when the Pyramid Club at 101 Avenue opened, it took new in-your-face defiance as traditional gender-bending merged with the performance art outrage and downtown punk attitude on the small stage of the seminal east village performance venue.

 The club attracted many likes of the Red-Hot Chili Peppers, Madonna, Jean-Michel Basquiat, Nirvana, Cyndi Lauper, RuPaul, and Keith Haring.

-The ground floor is considered the German Social hall, and the building was also the resident of the model Nico, who was the vocalist on the first album of the velvet underground.
+The ground floor is considered the German Social Hall, and the building was also the residence of the model Nico, the vocalist on the first album of the velvet underground.

 8. Chameleon Churches:

-The waves of immigration over 200 years in the east village have helped many with an ever-changing and multi-faced kaleidoscope of some identities that are absolutely ethnic.
+The waves of immigration over 200 years in the east village have helped many with an ever-changing and multi-faced kaleidoscope of some identities are ethnic.

-The Holy Virgin protection is the Russian orthodox cathedral at 59-63 East 2nd Street, which was also built in 1891 as the Olivet Chapel.
+The Holy Virgin protection is the Russian orthodox cathedral at 59-63 East 2nd Street, also built-in 1891 as the Olivet Chapel.
 A protestant church by Josiah cady was the architect of the natural history museum.

-The Hispanic Mozarabic Rite of the San Isidoro y San Leandro orthodox catholic church at the 345 east 4th street was an unusual site that follows the crypto Christians traditions Moorish occupied Spain.
+The Hispanic Mozarabic Rite of the San Isidoro y San Leandro orthodox catholic church at 345 east 4th street was an unusual site that follows the crypto-Christian traditions of Moorish-occupied Spain.

-This sect is firstly made in 1891 for the Hungarian people.
-Also, for the Slovak catholic church of Saint Elizabeth of Hungary roman catholic church.
+This sect was first created in 1891 for the Hungarian people.
+Also, for the Slovak catholic church of Saint Elizabeth of Hungary, the roman catholic church.

-It was later home for the Carpathian Russian orthodox church of holy trinity and then turned into saint Nicholas the Russian orthodox church.
+It was later home to the Carpathian Russian orthodox church of holy trinity and then turned into saint Nicholas the Russian orthodox church.

-During that time, the iron gate, which shows the Russian empire’s coat of arms, was actually added.
+The iron gate, which shows the Russian empire’s coat of arms, was added during that time.

 9. Oldest Library:

-After the consolidation of Greater New York, a series of branch libraries were built up by the wealthy industrialists in 1989.
+After the consolidation of Greater New York, a series of branch libraries were built by wealthy industrialists in 1989.

-The reforms of reforms improved many less fortunate city dwellers in the later 19th and early 20th century.
+The reforms improved many less fortunate city dwellers in the late 19th and early 20th centuries.

-The other oldest library is at the 135-second avenue, the Bosendorfer branch library built-in 1883 as the first publibraryries in New York Universities, a part of New York Public Library.
+The other oldest library is at 135-second avenue, the Bosendorfer branch library, built-in 1883 as the first public library in New York Universities, a part of New York Public Library.

-They are only a few artists or poets who the citizens identified as Allen Ginsberg, who died in 1997.
+They are only a few artists or poets who the citizens identified as Allen Ginsberg in East Village, who died in 1997.

-His almost entire adulthood was spent in several locations, and also, he was a ubiquitous presence in the neighborhood.
-He also lived with his lover Peter Orlofsky from 1958 to 1961 at 170 East 2nd Street.
+His entire adulthood was spent in several locations and was ubiquitous in the neighbourhood.
+He lived with his lover Peter Orlofsky from 1958 to 1961 at 170 East 2nd Street.

-He also helped Willian S. Burroughs write the “Naked Lunch” and wrote the “Kaddish For Naomi Ginsberg.”
-He lived at 437-439 East 12th street from 1975 to 1996, which also overlooked the Christians Church Mary Help, which was frequently seen in this writing.
+He also helped Willian S. Burroughs write the “Naked Lunch” and the “Kaddish for Naomi Ginsberg.”
+He lived at 437-439 East 12th street from 1975 to 1996, which also overlooked the Christians Church Mary Help, frequently seen in this writing.

-The East Village in New York City is an amazing village neighborhood to explore, and many historical events have taken place in the east village.
+The East Village in New York City is a fantastic neighbourhood to explore, and many historical events have taken place in the east village.

-So, if you are thinking of exploring some past events, East village is one of the best places to visit.
-Also, the above-written points are one of the best fun facts about the east village.
+So, if you are considering exploring past events, East Village is one of the best places to visit.
+Also, the above-written points are one of the best fun facts about east village.